Small teams working together in an office space

 If you don't have the software you want, chances are your organization's communication patterns are the problem.

 Peter Drucker’s famous quote “Culture eats strategy for breakfast”—essentially meaning that a company’s culture impacts its bottom line more than its business strategy does—has been repeatedly borne out in both research and real-world environments.
-A close cousin of this concept, Conway’s Law, can be applied more specifically to custom software development, and may be the reason why you don’t have the software that you need.
+A close cousin of this concept, Conway’s Law, can be applied more specifically to custom software development, and it may explain why you don’t have the software that you need.
 So what is Conway’s Law?

 In 1967, computer scientist Melvin Conway made this observation: “Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.”

 He illustrated this point with the example of two teams, each tasked with producing the same compiler.
-The team of 5 people produced a 5-phase compiler, and the team of 3 people produced a 3-phase compiler.
+The team of five people produced a five-phase compiler, and the team of three people produced a three-phase compiler.
 The way the teams were organized directly affected the way the technology was structured.

 Conway’s Law gained so much traction that it was later studied by Harvard Business School and renamed the “Mirroring Hypothesis.”
 The results were published in a paper entitled “Exploring the Duality between Product and Organizational Architectures: A Test of the “Mirroring” Hypothesis.”
 Their finding: “We find strong evidence to support the mirroring hypothesis.
 In all of the pairs we examine, the product developed by the loosely-coupled organization is significantly more modular than the product from the tightly-coupled organization.
 We measure modularity by capturing the level of coupling between a product’s components.
 The magnitude of the differences is substantial—up to a factor of eight, in terms of the potential for a design change in one component to propagate to others.”